OKALLEY/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-The aim of this tutorial is to provide a guide on how to implement an on-premises Active Directory on Azure Virtual Machines.
+This tutorial provides a guide on how to implement an on-premises Active Directory on Azure Virtual Machines.

 <h2>Environments and Technologies Used</h2>